eclipse-vertx/vert.x/wsver-0002/core_manual_java.md

 This enables vert.x to be used for modern, so-called *real-time* (this is the *modern* meaning of *real-time*, not to be confused by the more formal pre-existing definitions of soft and hard real-time systems) web applications that push data to and from rich client-side JavaScript applications, without having to worry about the details of the transport.

-To create a SockJS server you simply create a HTTP server as normal and pass it in to the constructor of the SockJS server.
+To create a SockJS server you simply create a HTTP server as normal and then call the `createSockJSServer` method of your vertx instance passing in the Http server:

-    HttpServer httpServer = new HttpServer();
+    HttpServer httpServer = vertx.createHttpServer();

-    SockJSServer sockJSServer = new SockJSServer(httpServer);
+    SockJSServer sockJSServer = vertx.createSockJSServer(httpServer);

 Each SockJS server can host multiple *applications*.